abxh/data-structures-c/readme.md

 Generic, header-only and performant data structures.
 New memory allocation is kept to a minimum.

+All data types are expected to be Plain-Old-Datas (PODs).
+No explicit iterator mechanism is provided, but macros can provide a primitive syntactical replacement.

 Made for my own exploration and use.

 Run `make test` to run all tests and examples.